lpoto/discord-utility-bot/README.md

 -   Only a single queue with a music thread may be active at once in a server.

+-   The queue may only be deleted by clicking the `◼` button.

 -   Songs are added by typing the name/url of a youtube song/playlist in the music thread.

--   Deleting the queue message or thread will stop the music.

 -   Bot requires at least one unmuted (non bot) listener.